Winston-Salem’s Adult Day Center celebrates 50 years, here’s how it got started

 Bragging rights

-By September 2024, the day center earned its second recognition as the “Best Adult Day Services Association’s Center” in the nation.
-It offers over 20 daily programs, from choir practices to bingo activities, which are popular among participants.
+By September 2024, the Elizabeth and Tab Williams Adult Day Center earned its second recognition as the “Best Adult Day Care Center” in the US by the National Adult Services Association.
+It offers over 20 programs weekly, from pet therapy to bingo — a popular activity among participants.
 Older adults also engage with college students from local universities like Winston-Salem State University, UNC School of the Arts, and Wake Forest University.
-Students oversee weekly activities like occupational therapy, music activities, and learning sessions.
+Students assist with weekly activities like occupational therapy, music activities, and learning sessions.

 How to get involved

-Senior Services will celebrate its 50th anniversary for the adult day program during “Evening for 25 Years of Alzheimer’s Care: A Night to Remember” on Saturday, Oct.
+Senior Services will continue to celebrate 50 years of the adult day program during a dinner and silent auction on Saturday, Oct.
 17, at the Generations Center at 6:30 p.m.
-Proceeds from the dinner and silent auction will go toward supporting participants of the adult day center.
+Proceeds will go toward supporting participants of the adult day center.
 Can’t attend the event?
-You give to the cause through online donations.
+You can give to the cause through online donations.

 More from WStoday